-eBooks can be accessed via a Summon search, or searched for directly in an eBook platform.
-Some platforms will require you to enter your username (student number) and password before the eBook will open.
+eBooks can be accessed via a FiNDit search, or searched for directly in an ebook platform.
+Some platforms will require you to enter your username (student number) and password before the ebook will open.
 Others may prompt you to create an account.

-If you downloaded the eBook, or were prompted to loan it, your access will be limited to a set number of days.
-If the loan expires and you haven't finished with it, you can always get access again through Summon or the eBook platform where the book is hosted.
+If you downloaded the ebook, or were prompted to loan it, your access will be limited to a set number of days.
+If the loan expires and you haven't finished with it, you can always get access again through FiNDit or the ebook platform where the book is hosted.

 Not all ebooks allow for unlimited access.
 Digital Rights Management (DRM) controls the access parameters a user has with an ebook, for example:

 If your access to an ebook is denied, wait a short while and try again - another user might finish with the ebook in the meantime.

 Sometimes popular textbooks - like prescribed texts - only allow a few people to access them at the same time.